6 FAQ Of Low-code Platforms Before Choosing The Right

 5. How Do Different Vendors Handle Support?

-Customer support is one element of low code that businesses should not overlook.
+Customer support, which may contain a Virtual Coworker, is one element of low code that businesses should not overlook.
 This is because poor customer support can easily break an excellent low code platform, while interactive customer support can help grow your business with the right low-code platform.
 However, vendors handle customer support much differently.
 Some of the ways your vendor can help include:

 - The internal expert approach: this is a case where vendors give users time to speak to product experts whenever there is an issue.